mayan-edms/Mayan-EDMS/docs/mercs/0006-lower-information-disclose.rst

 failure will fulfill the proposal of this MERC.

-Adding the ``object_permission_raise_404`` class attribute and setting it to default to False will allow fulfullin the goal of this MERC while keeping the existing functionality intact.
+Adding the ``object_permission_raise_404`` class attribute and setting it to default to False will allow fulfilling the goal of this MERC while keeping the existing functionality intact.